openstack-archive/sahara-image-elements/diskimage-create/README.rst

 Diskimage-builder script for creation cloud images
 ==================================================

-This scrtips builds Ubuntu, Fedora, CentOS cloud images with default parameters.
+This script builds Ubuntu, Fedora, CentOS cloud images for use in Savanna.
+By default the Vanilla plugin is targeted, the '-p' option can be used to select other plugins.

 NOTE: You should use Ubuntu or Fedora host OS for building images, CentOS as a host OS has not been tested well.